arcus/education_modules/using_redcap_api/using_redcap_api.md

 narrator: US English Female
 title: Using the REDCap API
 comment:  REDCap is a research data capture tool used by many researchers in basic, translational, and clinical research efforts.
 Learn how to use the REDCap API in this module.
 long_description: If your institution provides access to REDCap, this module is right for you.
 REDCap is a convenient and powerful way to collect and store research data.
-This module will teach you how to interact with the REDCap API, or "Application Programming Interface", which can help you automate your data analysis.
+This module will teach you how to interact with the REDCap API, or "Application Programming Interface," which can help you automate your data analysis.
 This will also help you understand APIs in general and what makes their use so appealing for reproducible research efforts.
 estimated_time: 1 hour

 @learning_objectives